-Lesson plans serve as a record of what a class or student has done, and which materials have been used.
-They’re also useful to structure lessons, anticipating the length of time for each activity, identifying goals, and planning for a balance of reading, writing, listening and speaking skills.
+Lesson plans are a record of what a class or student has done.
+They remind us which materials we’ve used.
+They’re also useful to structure lessons, to anticipate the length of time for each activity, to identify goals, and to plan for a balance of reading, writing, listening and speaking skills.

 When it comes to teaching online for a company, will lesson plans be provided to me?